Apex Personal Fitness

 Trainer credentials vary enormously but don’t correlate cleanly with pricing.
 A trainer with a weekend certification might charge the same as someone with a master’s degree in exercise physiology.
 The National Academy of Sports Medicine (NASM) and American Council on Exercise (ACE) provide respected certifications, but holding these credentials doesn’t determine pricing.
 Some highly qualified trainers undercharge while some minimally qualified trainers work at premium facilities and command premium rates.

 Business model choices create pricing differences.
 Per-session pricing benefits facilities because it generates revenue whether clients train once weekly or four times weekly.
-Monthly unlimited models like the one Anthony Kukovica runs at Apex Personal Fitness align trainer and client incentives differently.
-When a trainer’s income doesn’t increase by keeping you dependent on more sessions, programming decisions change.
-The goal becomes getting you results efficiently rather than maximizing billable hours.
+Flat monthly models like the one Anthony Kukovica runs at Apex Personal Fitness change the relationship.
+When the price is a set monthly rate rather than a per-session meter, there is no pressure to upsell extra visits, and programming can focus on getting you results efficiently rather than maximizing billable hours.

 The Real Cost of Personal Training Per Month